Brandon689/WpfViteReactHost/README.md

 This project demonstrates how to host a Vite-built React application within a WPF application using WebView2.
 ASP.NET is not required, there is just an ASP Core project to show how you can use an API.

+## VS Electron
+- Only 40mb of memory instead of around 100mb.
+- WebView2 uses Edge, which is chromium based, so its similar to Electron.

 ![Screenshot of the application](screenshot.png)

 ## Features